 Virtual Therapeutics

-The itch that cannot be scratched?
-Even worse is the pain in a missing limb.
-It is a maddening sensation and for some amputees, the feeling is very real.
-Called Phantom Limb Pain, the sensation has been described in medical literature as far back as in the 16th century and has many echoes in fiction.
+The sensation has been described in medical literature as far back as in the 16th century and has many echoes in fiction.
 Captain Ahab, the protagonist of that 19th century classic Moby Dick, was haunted by the ghost of a lost leg.
-Closer to us in time and distance, in Vikram Chandra’s Love and Longing in Bombay, Major General Antia’s missing leg aches intolerably, years after the amputation.
+In Vikram Chandra’s Love and Longing in Bombay, Major General Antia’s missing leg aches intolerably, years after the amputation.
+These literary echoes underline a deeper truth: phantom pain is not fringe or rare, but a recurring human experience that has puzzled physicians for centuries.
+So how does a physician treat such an ailment?
+So, how do you soothe pain that originates not in the flesh, but in the brain’s stubborn internal map of the body?

-There is a breathtaking overview of the field in this book by Spiegel, a physician at the Cedars-Sinai Medical Center in Los Angeles.
+This is a breathtaking overview of the field in this book by Spiegel, a physician at the Cedars-Sinai Medical Center in Los Angeles.
 He makes the case for a wider adaptation of virtual therapeutics and recounts its somewhat unusual beginnings.
 Videogames, for instance, inspired some of the early work.
 Psychologist Albert “Skip” Rizzo of the University of Southern California, a pioneer in virtual therapeutics, recalls his “aha!” moment in 1991 when he watched one of his clients playing a Nintendo Game Boy.
 He wanted to use the lure of games, combine it with evidence-based principles of talk therapy, and embed the result in a virtual reality headset to use in therapy sessions with patients.
+It was a leap that treated digital immersion not as escapism, but as a clinical tool.

 “Nearly thirty years later, Rizzo has built and tested a range of virtual environments designed to manage anxiety.
 His most famous program called BraveHeart treats soldiers who are mentally scarred by the calamity of war.
 By plunging veterans into the thick of battle in a highly realistic virtual environment, Rizzo recreates the visceral full body experience of war, complete with the bone-rattling vibration of rolling Humvees, with the thick sent of burning oil, and the sound of concussive blasts.
 Through Bravemind, Rizzo exposes soldiers to their worst nightmares, but he does it within the controlled safety of VR.
 His procedure called VR exposure therapy, gradually inoculates the brain against the triggers of post-traumatic stress syndrome.”

 It is the immersiveness of virtual reality – that embodied feeling of “being there” and interacting with a new world – that focuses our attention like no visual medium, writes Spiegel.
 When you strap on a headset and obscure every physical distraction, you are lost to the real world just like a person deep in meditation or someone tripping on psychedelics, or, why, a teenage gamer.
-Human brains, in such cirucmstances, have no bandwidth left to consider anything beyond the immediate digital experience.
+Human brains, in such circumstances, have no bandwidth left to consider anything beyond the immediate digital experience.
+In essence, it extends the mirror box into a fully immersive world, giving clinicians unprecedented control over what a patient sees, hears, and feels.

 Virtual reality analgesics can alleviate physical pain, reducing the need for addictive pain killers.
 For instance, in the book, we learn of Snow World, a VR treatment which ushers burn patients into a soothing winter landscape, while bandages come off their seared skin in the real world.
 Patients reported that wound care felt a lot less agonizing, as they threw snowballs at penguins and snowmen in an engaging game.